koyuki-chan/bilibili-discord-bot/README.md

-"# bilibili-discord-bot"
-install packet
+# bilibili-discord-bot
+A simple discord using py-cord to implement bilibili live streaming start notifcation to discord channel

+# Installation
-pip3 install -r requirements.txt
+`pip3 install -r requirements.txt`

-edit .env file
+# Usage
-change to your bot token
+edit `.env.example` file to `.env` and fill your discord bot token

-change uid and room id in ./cogs/check.py change the channelID to the message you want to send
+change uid and room id in `./cogs/check.py` change the channelID to the message you want to send

-make sure they are same person currently only support to notify one user

-run the bot
+start the bot
-python main.py
+`python main.py`
+or
+`npm start`